inveniosoftware/rfcs/rfcs/framework-0040-relations.md

 All records have a version counter for optimistic concurrency control.
 Thus, if everytime we dereference a relation we also store the version counter of the referenced record, we will be able to reliably detect which records must be dereferenced again.

-As searches a likely to happen in Elasticsearch, we suggest to make a single compound key
+As searches are likely to happen in Elasticsearch, we suggest to make a single compound key.

 We suggest adding a ``@v`` key in the *dereferenced data* (not in the database) that includes the version counter of the referenced record: